-- Seattle is leader among the peer cities in providing a consistent local source of funding through the housing levies.
-This type of voter-approved funding has also been utilized in Austin (2006 and 2013), Phoenix and San Francisco. - In the absence of tax-increment financing, Phoenix has utilized the Government Property Leasehold Tax (GPLET) program to finance high priority projects within designated redevelopment areas, including the Central Business District. - Seattle has used a Contingent Loan Agreement to underwrite a private developer to preserve affordable housing. - In 1975, the City of Portland enacted a property tax exemption for private developers/owners in exchange for providing affordable housing.
-In Denver (throughout Colorado) developers who grant a fractional interest in their Low Income Housing Tax Credit projects to public entities such as local housing authorities, cities or counties may receive a multi-family property tax exemption.
+- Seattle is a leader among the peer cities in providing a consistent local source of funding through the housing levies.
+This type of voter-approved funding has also been utilized in Austin (2006 and 2013), Phoenix and San Francisco. - Boston, Portland and San Francisco assess a commercial linkage fee to help fund affordable housing programs.
+San Francisco also assesses a residential linkage fee on new, market-rate development to help fund the City's affordable housing programs. - In the absence of tax-increment financing, Phoenix has utilized the Government Property Leasehold Tax (GPLET) program to finance high priority projects within designated redevelopment areas, including the Central Business District. - Seattle has used a Contingent Loan Agreement to underwrite a private developer to preserve affordable housing. - In 1975, the City of Portland enacted a property tax exemption for private developers/owners in exchange for providing affordable housing.
+In Denver (and throughout Colorado) developers who grant a fractional interest in their Low Income Housing Tax Credit projects to public entities such as local housing authorities, cities or counties may receive a multi-family property tax exemption.